-Additional information (not directly related to the main extra-financial risks) is presented to provide a better understanding of Wendel's ESG context.
-This is the case especially in part 4.1, which presents the Group's approach and its ESG 2023 Roadmap: Lead by Example.
+Additional information (not directly related to the main extra-financial risks) is presented to provide a better

 At the Wendel Group subsidiary level

 Wendel is the majority shareholder in Bureau Veritas, Constantia Flexibles, Cromology, Stahl, Tsebo and CPI.
 With the exception of CPI which will not be consolidated until 2020, the financial statements of these companies are fully consolidated in the Group's consolidated financial statements and must be included in Wendel's Extra-financial Performance Declaration and reviewed by an independent third-party body, as required by Article L. 225-102-1 of the French Commercial Code (Code de commerce).